Roasted Banana Puree (Stage 1)

-Ever wonder what else can you put in banana puree besides cinnamon?
-This Roasted Banana Puree with rosemary is so delicious and simple to make!
-It uses only two ingredients to create the BEST banana puree that both you and your baby will love.
-Perfect baby food for babies 4-6 months and older, stage 1 baby food!
+Ever wonder what else you can add to a banana puree besides cinnamon?
+This Roasted Banana Puree with rosemary is the answer!
+So delicious and simple to make, this recipe uses only two ingredients to create the BEST banana puree that both you and your baby will love.
+It’s the perfect stage 1 baby food for babies 4-6 months and older!

 Medically reviewed by Jamie Johnson, Registered Dietitian Nutritionist (RDN)

-We are going to start off by roasting the bananas for a few minutes in a hot oven, just to caramelize the bananas and make them extra delicious 😋.
+We will start by roasting the bananas for a few minutes in a hot oven just to caramelize them and make them extra delicious.

-While this is an extra step in this recipe, as you can easily just toss bananas into a blender and call it a day, trust me when I say roasting bananas is like making edible magic 🧙♀️.
+While this is an extra step in the recipe, as you can easily toss bananas into a blender and call it a day, trust me when I say roasting bananas is like making edible magic.

 And what baby doesn’t want to eat a magical roasted puree for their lunch?
-Not your little foodie 👶, I’m sure of that!
+Your little foodie 👶, I’m sure of that!

-Next, we are going to nix the predictable pinch of cinnamon, and we are going to balance out the bananas’ natural sweetness with a little pinch of fresh rosemary.
+Next, we will add a predictable pinch of cinnamon and balance out the bananas’ natural sweetness with a little pinch of fresh rosemary.

 Reasons to Love this Banana Baby Food: